tayrichmond/foundations-js-lab1/README.md

 ### Lab 1, Beginner Track
+0. For this repo
 1. Open your terminal and navigate to your projects directory.
-2. Run this: `git clone https://github.com/CADBOT/lab1-beg-track.git`
+2. Run this: `git clone https://github.com/YOUR-GITHUB-ACCOUNT/foundations-js-lab1.git`
 3. `cd lab1-beg-track`
 4. Run `npm install`.
 5. Your assignment is to finish the js files in the lib directory.